 Post-exposure Prophylaxis (PEP or PEPSE) is medication to help reduce HIV transmission after the virus has entered the body.
 It is a course of drugs that is taken after sex where there has been a higher risk of exposure.

-PEP or PEPSE should be taken as soon as possible after sex, up to 72 hours later.
+If you are concerned you might have been exposed to HIV (had unprotected sex with someone whose HIV status you do not know, or know to be positive, or shared injecting equipment), you may be eligible for PEP.
+Post-exposure Prophylaxis (PEP or PEPSE) is medication you can take to help reduce the chance of HIV transmission.
+It is a course of medication that is taken after unprotected sex where there has been a higher risk of exposure.
+PEP or PEPSE should be taken as soon as possible after sex, and definitely within 72 hours.
 The earlier it is started the more likely it is to work.
 You will need to have an assessment with a doctor or nurse before you are prescribed this medication.

 If you are worried that you have been exposed to HIV you should attend one of our clinics, or an Accident and Emergency department straight away.